How to Unify Your Sales and Marketing Teams Using CRM Data

 Marketing would excite potential customers about the company’s products, capturing a wide array of information that sets the sales team up with the tools to further explain products.
 Sales would run with this information, eventually closing the deal.

 But this ideal scenario rarely plays out.
 Instead, the two departments often take turns playing Lucy and Charlie Brown--one of them sets up the other, only to yank the football away at the last second.
-If a few leads supplied by marketing fail to produce, sales might assume all of marketing’s leads lack value and ignore them in the future.
+If a few leads supplied by marketing fail to produce, sales might assume all of marketing’s leads lack value and ignore them in the future, job marketing efforts and overall collaboration between the two departments.
 Conversely, marketing may create materials that don’t connect with the audience, or generate leads that are not ready to buy.
 This will adversely affect sales.

 This fraught relationship needs a moderator, and data is ready to step up to the plate.
 So, how do sales and marketing find the metrics that demonstrate what is working and what is not?